-The main expression of VBNC's commitments to delivering economic benefits to Newfoundland and Labrador is its Industrial and Employment Benefits Agreement with the Government Labrador (Voisey's Bay Industrial and Employment Benefits Agreement 2002).
-Under its major provisions, VBNC has committed to several strategies.
+The main expression of Vale Inco NL's commitments to delivering economic benefits to Newfoundland and Labrador is its Industrial and Employment Benefits Agreement with the Government of Newfoundland and Labrador (VBNC and Inco Limited 2002).
+Under its major provisions, Vale Inco NL has committed to several strategies.

-- Provincial Offices: VBNC will establish and maintain one or more offices in the Province, manage the Project from these offices, and staff such them with individuals having the appropriate skills and with a staff complement appropriate to the nature of the project. - Procurement Principles, Policies and Procedures: VBNC will establish and implement procurement principles to improve opportunities for provincial benefits.
-Provincial suppliers will be provided full and fair opportunity and first consideration to participate on a competitive basis for the supply of goods and commercial services. - Supplier Development: VBNC recognizes that the availability of a competitive and competent provincial supplier capability in the Province is a key element in the development and long term success of the Project.
-VBNC will implement procedures and practices that will enhance this capability.

-- Provincial Construction Facilities: VBNC recognizes the existence of significant construction, fabrication and assembly infrastructure within the Province and will encourage its use.
-This includes requiring that potential bidders bid work on the basis of using competitive, qualified provincial suppliers of construction, fabrication, and assembly services, where available. - Research and Development: VBNC acknowledges that research and development and technology transfer are a basis for developing new technologies to support the growth of provincial industries.
-Technology transfer provides an opportunity for the transfer of skills from firms and workers outside the Province to firms and workers, which can lead to the development of a highly skilled workforce and industry sector in the Province. - Employment and Training: VBNC will implement an employment strategy that ensures individual residents of the Province are given first consideration for employment and training.
-VBNC will implement programs that allow for the orderly succession of residents of the Province to increasingly higher levels of responsibility. - Engineering: The Proponent will ensure that management, engineering, procurement, and project service activities are carried out in the Province to the greatest extent possible.
-This work will be undertaken by, or have the significant participation of, provincial suppliers. - Air and Marine Operations: VBNC will require that the suppliers retained to ship nickel concentrate and finished products have a base of operations in the Province.
-VBNC will have the same requirements for air transportation services suppliers. - Reporting, Communications and Monitoring: A number of reporting requirements to the Province are contained in the Industrial and Employment Benefits Agreement.
+- Provincial Offices: Vale Inco NL will establish and maintain one or more offices in the province, manage the Project from these offices, and staff them with appropriately skilled individuals and with a staff complement appropriate to the nature of the Project. - Procurement Principles, Policies and Procedures: Vale Inco NL will establish and implement procurement principles to improve opportunities for provincial benefits.
+Provincial suppliers will be provided full and fair opportunity and first consideration to participate on a competitive basis for the supply of goods and commercial services. - Supplier Development: Vale Inco NL recognizes that the availability of a competitive and competent provincial supplier capability is a key element in the development and long-term success of the Project.
+Vale Inco NL will implement procedures and practices that will enhance this capability. - Provincial Construction Facilities: Vale Inco NL recognizes the existence of significant construction, fabrication and assembly infrastructure within the province and will encourage its use.
+This includes requiring that potential bidders bid work on the basis of using competitive, qualified provincial suppliers of construction, fabrication and assembly services, where available. - Research and Development: Vale Inco NL acknowledges that research and development and technology transfer are a basis for developing new technologies to support the growth of provincial industries.
+Technology transfer provides an opportunity for the transfer of skills from firms and workers outside the province to local firms and workers, which can lead to the development of a highly skilled workforce and industry sector within the province. - Employment and Training: Vale Inco NL will implement an employment strategy that ensures residents of the province are given first consideration for employment and training, and will implement programs that allow for their orderly succession to increasingly higher levels of responsibility. - Engineering: Vale Inco NL will ensure that management, engineering, procurement and service activities are carried out in the province to the greatest extent possible.
+This work will be undertaken by, or have the significant participation of, provincial suppliers. - Air and Marine Operations: Vale Inco NL will require that the suppliers retained to ship nickel concentrate and finished products, and air transportation suppliers, have a base of operations in the province. - Reporting, Communications and Monitoring: A number of reporting requirements to the Province are contained in the Industrial and Employment Benefits Agreement.
 (This is further discussed in Section 4.4.17).